 Mortgage and Insurance Tree Reports / Property Pre-Purchase Tree Report

 Mortgage companies often insist on a report relating to vegetation before releasing funds.
-Our Reports may be custom-made to meet the requirements of the lender and cover tree condition, potential for damage and any preservation constraints.
+Our reports may be custom-made to meet the requirements of the lender and cover tree condition, potential for damage and any preservation constraints.

 Climbing Inspection Report

-Often defects in a tree remain hidden from ground level, so a climbing inspection can may be required.
-It can target specific areas within the canopy of a tree (Eg – Decaying cavity).
-It can target the whole canopy highlighting any any defects.
-Following the inspection, a Report detaining the findings is produced.
-The Report will include relevant photos and recommendations for Tree Works.
+Often defects in a tree remain hidden from ground level, so a climbing inspection may be required.
+It can target specific areas within the canopy of a tree (E.g. – decaying cavity).
+It can target the whole canopy highlighting any defects.
+Following the inspection, a report detailing the findings is produced.
+The report will include relevant photos and recommendations for tree works.